Aziz Nesin: Biography

-In 1972, he founded the Nesin Foundation in Catalca.
+In 1972, he founded the Nesin Foundation in Çatalca.
 The purpose of the Nesin Foundation is to take, each year, four poor and destitute children into the Foundation's home and provide every necessity - shelter, education and training, starting from elementary school - until they complete high school, a trade school, or until they acquire a vocation.
 Aziz Nesin donated to the Nesin Foundation his copyrights in their entirety for all his works in Turkey or other countries, including all of his published books, all plays to be staged, all copyrights for documentary, and all his works performed or used in radio or television.

 Aziz Nesin was a political activist.
 In the aftermath of the 1980 military coup led by Kenan Evren, Turkish intelligentsia faced heavy oppression.
 Aziz Nesin led a number of intellectuals to rebel against the military government, by issuing the Petition of Intellectuals (Aydınlar Dilekçesi), notable signatories of which included Yalçın Küçük, Korkut Boratav, Atıf Yılmaz and Murat Belge.
+For this, president Kenan Evren accused him of "treason".
+This prompted a lawsuit from Nesin, although the suit was unsuccessful.
 He was the two-time President of Türkiye Yazarlar Sendikası (Turkish Writers' Union) once from 1985 to 1986, and subsequently from 1987 to 1990.

 He was also a critic of Islam.
 In the early 1990s, he began a translation of Salman Rushdie's controversial novel, The Satanic Verses.
 This provoked outrage from Islamic organizations, who were gaining popularity throughout Turkey, who then tried to hunt him down.
 On 11 July 1992, while attending a mostly Alevi cultural festival in the central Anatolian city of Sivas, a mob organized by Islamists gathered around the Madimak Hotel, where the festival attendants were accommodated.
-After hours of siege, the intruders set the hotel on fire.
+After hours of siege and protesting, the intruders set the hotel on fire.
 After flames engulfed several lower floors of the hotel, firetrucks managed to get close, and Aziz Nesin and many guests of the hotel escaped.
+Nesin was beaten during the chaos while firefighters rescued him.
 However, 37 people were killed.
-This event, also known as the Sivas massacre, was perceived as censorship, and human rights in Turkey were allegedly disrupted at that time.
+This event, is also known as the Sivas massacre.
 It also deepened the rift between fundamentalist Muslims and those that they regard as infidels.